-(uninterned-keyword? obj) procedure The procedure make-uninterned-keyword returns a new uninterned keyword whose name is name and hash is hash.
+The procedure string->uninterned-keyword returns a new uninterned keyword whose name is name and hash is hash.
 The name must be a string and the hash must be a nonnegative fixnum.

 The procedure uninterned-keyword? returns #t when obj is a keyword that is uninterned and #f otherwise.